Improvements to Science Museum Oklahoma

 The charge from the client was to create a name that had the word science in it.
 The existing name, Omniplex, was developed to convey the idea of a collection of museums.
 But there was now a new focus - to position the museum as a science museum.
 During discussions that gravitated toward the simple name, Oklahoma Museum of Science or Oklahoma Science Museum.
 In the Olympics of 1984, the USA Team was referred to as Team USA.
 A simple reversal of components.
 That same logic could work here.
 I proposed that the word Science be first and of visual importance: Science Museum Oklahoma.

-A unique type treatment by a designer at Funnel Design Group for the new identity (on the left) exploited the relationship between the S and E - the word museum is a mirror image ambigram - the left side is a reverse of the right.
+A unique type treatment for the new identity (on the left) exploited the relationship between the S and E - the word museum is a mirror image ambigram - the left side is a reverse of the right.

 1. the colors were black and blue, not great for a museum that strives to entice kids to explore science.

-2. there were three different typefaces in the logo.
+2. there were three different type treatments in the logo.

-3. emphasis is on the word museum, rather than science, the most important word.
+3. emphasis is on the word museum, rather than science, a more important word.